 We will be require presentation of a valid EU Health Passport.
 We are unable to propose table d’hôtes evening meals at present.We’re sure you will understand that we are currently unable to allow access to the living space of the house.
 Our service must take account of the barrier gestures we all have to apply, and for as long as necessary.

 We’ve always encouraged personal exchange when booking a stay with us and this is all but essential in the current situation.
 Please call us on +33 3 22 32 80 52 and don’t hesitate to leave a message if necessary.
 We’ll get back to you as soon as possible.

-2020 was an anniversary year for us.
-We’ve been welcoming guests to our home for ten years and it was time to celebrate this adventure devoted to sustainable tourism, respecting the environement.
+2020 is an anniversary year for us.
+We’ve been welcoming guests to our home for ten years now and it’s time to celebrate this adventure devoted to sustainable tourism, respecting the environement.
 We opened our doors in May 2010, the International Year of Biodiversity, in a context full of hope.
 This event profoundly shaped our commitment and we have never stopped following its guiding principles.

 Year after year we’ve been resilient whilst tourism, seduced by the ideas of the experience economy, has tended to towards unbounded pleasure.
 We’ve embraced the sharing economy and held firm in the face of its aberrations based on good intentions.
 Life has had its share of ups and downs, as for everybody, but they haven’t weakened our determination to work for the common good.
 The coronavirus, a product of the world’s ever−present shortcomings took us, took us all, by surprise.
 We probably should have expected to face something like this, one day.